 1. Power to punish for contempt (civil or criminal) of court with simple imprisonment for 6 months or fine up to 2000.
 Civil contempt means wilful disobedience to any judgment.
 Criminal contempt means doing any act which lowers the authority of the court or causing interference in judicial proceedings

 4. Enquiring authority in conduct and behaviour of UPSC members

 5. Withdraw cases pending before high courts and dispose of them itself

 6. Appointment of ad hoc judges-Art 127 states that if at any time there is lack of quorum of Judges of Supreme Court, the CJI may with the previous consent of the President and Chief Justice of High Court concerned request in writing the attendance of Judge of High Court duly qualified to be appointed as Judge of SC.

-7. Appointment of retired judges of supreme court or high court - Art 128- The CJI at any time with the previous consent of the President and the person to be so appointed can appoint any person who had previously held office of a Judge of SC.
+7. Appointment of retired judges of supreme court or high court - Art 128- The CJI at any time with the previous consent of the President and the person to be so appointed can appoint any person who had previously held the office of a Judge of SC.

-8. Appointment of acting Chief Justice- Art 126- when the office of CJI is vacant or when the Chief Justice is by reason of absence or otherwise unable to perform duties of office, the President in such case can appoint Judge of the court to discharge the duties of office.
+8. Appointment of acting Chief Justice- Art 126- when the office of CJI is vacant or when the Chief Justice is by reason of absence or otherwise unable to perform duties of the office, the President in such case can appoint Judge of the court to discharge the duties of the office.

 9. Revisory Jurisdiction: The Supreme Court under Art.
-137 is empowered to review any judgement or order made by it with a view to removing any mistake or error that might have crept in the judgement or order.
+137 is empowered to review any judgment or order made by it with a view to removing any mistake or error that might have crept in the judgement or order.